utensil/slides/ml/PITCHME.md

 Note:

-Due to the large initial gradient, velocity based techniques shoot off and bounce around - adagrad almost goes unstable for the same reason.
+Due to the large initial gradient, velocity based techniques shoot off and bounce around - AdaGrad almost goes unstable for the same reason.

-Algos that scale gradients/step sizes like adadelta and RMSProp proceed more like accelerated SGD and handle large gradients with more stability.
+Algos that scale gradients/step sizes like AdaDelta and RMSProp proceed more like accelerated SGD and handle large gradients with more stability.

 https://phyblas.hinaboshi.com/rup/nayuki/2017/e15.gif